PLAN OF THE CASTLE

-Throughout the ages the castle was continually besieged, held by
+Throughout the ages the castle was continually besieged, held

-of architectural styles.
+such a mix of architectural styles.

-oldest surviving part of the castle is a tiny Norman chapel built
+oldest surviving part of the castle is a tiny Norman chapel

-in the 12th century.
+built in the 12th century.
 Named St.Margaret's

-chapel after the saintly wife of Malcolm III, it can still
+chapel after the saintly wife of Malcolm III, it can

-be used today by the garrison for weddings.
+still be used today by the garrison for weddings.

-Crown Square, the principle
+Crown Square, the

-courtyard, was developed in the 15th century.
+principle courtyard, was developed in the 15th century.

 The Great Hall, with ornate hammerbeam roofing, which was built